STarrant/QuizChallenge/README.md

 #### Icons

-* [FontAwesome](https://fontawesome.com/) free icons have been used throughout this project.
+* [FontAwesome](https://fontawesome.com/) free icons were used in early versions of the project but have since been removed.
+They may be reintroduced in a future version.

 #### Colors